Revolving Line of Credit

 How frequently do you want to make payments?

-A business revolving line of credit is a flexible method of borrowing money for your business.
-Rather than borrowing a fixed amount of money once, a revolving line of credit allows your business to borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.
+A business revolving line of credit is a flexible method of funding your business.
+Rather than borrowing a fixed amount of money once in a term loan, a revolving line of credit allows your business to borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.

 A business line of credit is perfect for any business owner who wants to make sure they have the resources they need at all times.
 It can be used to fund any legitimate business expenses — including inventory, new equipment and payroll — and you only need to make payments if and when you borrow money.